(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 Below are some warning signs that if they appear during your conversation or meeting with a tax preparer, you need to grab your documents and run!
 Be very cautious if the preparer:

-There is no such thing as "standard amounts" the IRS or FTB allows you (other than the Standard Deduction if you do not itemize).
+There is no such thing as "standard amounts" the IRS or FTB allows you for deductions (other than the Standard Deduction if you do not itemize).

 Please understand that intentionally overstating your deductions (or not reporting all of your income) for the purpose of reducing your income tax liability (to either generate a larger refund or reduce the amount you owe) can have serious consequences.